3 Nights in Berlin

 Day 8 - Arrival in Vienna

-Your driver will bring you directly to your accommodation upon arriving in Vienna.
+Your driver will bring you directly to your accommodations upon your arrival.

 Day 9